 If you do check out cabin floor plan sites on-line you can search by square footage, but don’t restrict yourself by only looking within your range.
 It may be possible to scale the plans up or down, or you may come across a specific design element that you would like to add or incorporate into your own cabin floorplan design.

 Once you’ve gathered your ideas together you can get a better idea of exactly what you need to have in your log home.
-Free cabin floor plans may give you ideas on how different spaces work together: you want a bathroom in or near your bedroom, but not right off your kitchen, for example.
+Free cabin floor plans may give you ideas on how different spaces work together: you want a cabin bathroom in or near your bedroom, but not right off your kitchen, for example.

 Maybe you can eliminate an entry and have your doorway open directly into the great room; or maybe your great room can use large French doors that can open wide in the summer to increase your living space.
 What style of cabin loft would suit your needs best?

 Rustic cabin interior design does not mean that your log home needs to be dark or cramped or rough.
 Modern log homes tend toward open floor plans with high ceilings and large great rooms and oversize windows that flood the cabin with natural daylight and bring the outdoors inside.